You always want your kids to be safe when they travel, but there will be times when you aren’t able to accompany them on their trips across the seas.

 Your child’s travel insurance cover will likely have exclusions just as regular travel insurance, such as winter sports like skiing or if they have pre-existing medical conditions.
 Suppose your child is travelling on a school ski trip to Europe, for example.
 In that case, you may want to check the insurance policy’s PDS for the full details on what level of cover is included and what can be purchased for an additional premium.

 In the event something does go wrong, contact your insurance provider for assistance.

+Medicare and Australian private health insurance can’t help when you’re overseas, which is where a travel insurance policy can ensure both your and your children’s safety and medical treatment overseas.
 Some insurers may cover several pre-existing medical conditions automatically.
-However, others won’t.
-As such, it’s important that you reach out to your insurer to tell them about your child’s pre-existing conditions before you purchase your policy.
+However, others won’t, so checking the policy wording before purchasing can be important.
+As such, make sure you reach out to your insurer to tell them about your child’s pre-existing conditions before you purchase your policy.
 Your insurer may be able to cover these conditions at an added cost.

-If you don’t tell your insurer and you need to make a claim related to your child’s condition, your insurer may reject your claim.
+If you don’t tell your insurer and you need to make a claim related to your child’s condition, they may reject your claim.

 Top tips for children’s travel insurance from our expert, Stephen Zeller

 - Make sure you’re aware of any terms and conditions imposed by your chosen airline before deciding which policy to purchase.
 Examine closely any conditions relating to the supervision of any children who are travelling independently.